aws-samples/serverless-patterns/lambda-vpc-secrets-sls/README.md

 ## Testing

-1. For local testing from the command line use the following:
+1. After the secret is deployed, you can test the code locally using these commands:

     ``` sh
     npm run localVpcTest
     npm run localOpenTest
     ```

-1. After deployment, use the function names in the output to execute a test from the command line.
+1. After deployment, use the function names in the output to execute a test in the cloud from the command line.

     ``` sh
     aws lambda invoke \